Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 🍳 How to Make Egg Bites in the Oven

-You can easily make Starbucks egg bites in the oven!
-Although they won’t technically be “sous vide” egg bites, they are truly just as delicious and easy to make.
+Although they won’t technically be “sous vide”, these bites are truly just as delicious and easy to make in the oven.
 They turn out just as moist and quick to whip up in just 20 minutes!

 - Preheat your oven to 350°F.